Skip to content

 • Most English and Welsh national parks: Campfires are discouraged or prohibited on open land.
 Check the specific park's guidance.

-• Scottish national parks: The Scottish Outdoor Access Code permits fires if done responsibly — see our Scottish wild camping guide.
-But peat ground, dry conditions, and proximity to woodland are all reasons not to light up.
+• Scottish national parks (outside Cairngorms fire season): The Scottish Outdoor Access Code permits responsible fires — see our [Scottish wild camping guide](/guides/uk-law-safety/wild-camping-law-scotland).
+Peat ground, dry conditions, and proximity to woodland are all reasons not to light up.

 Beach Fires